The Soap Myth: Public reception

-The play has gone through two substantially different versions.
-The first received a workshop production at South Street Seaport in July 2009.

-The New York Times called the play a "pointed investigation of the politics of history."

-Time Out New York wrote that the play "touches on a host of compelling issues: irrefutable versus empirical evidence, the subjective shaping of history, institutional agendas and, in its most effective scene, the potential seduction of anti-Semitism."
-But criticized the play's faulty dramaturgy.

-NYTheater.com, praised its "...dazzling objectivity and even-handedness" and "real moral heft..."

-The Villager found it compelling, "There are certain movies, plays, books that one wishes would never end.
-For me, The Soap Myth is one of those extraordinary plays."

-Following the workshop production, the play was substantially rewritten and subsequently produced in March, 2012 by the National Jewish Theater Foundation Off Broadway at the Roundabout Theater's Harold & Mimi Steinberg Center Black Box Theater.
-This production, directed by Arnold Mittelman, featured Greg Mullavey, Andi Potamkin, Donald Corren and Dee Pelletier.
-Reviews of this production were uniformly positive.
+The first version of the play, a workshop production at South Street Seaport in July 2009, received praise from multiple sources.
+The Villager commented on its compelling nature while NYTheatre.com appreciated its "objectivity", "even-handedness", and "real moral heft".
+The New York Times described the play as a "pointed investigation of the politics of history" and Time out New York remarked on how the play discusses the subjectivity through which history forms, though criticized the play's dramaturgy.

-The New York Times called the revised play "A revelation... frightening... thought-provoking... genuinely moving."

-History News Network called it "An eye-opening history lesson... gut-wrenching... unforgettable."

-The Philadelphia Jewish Voice said "Continues to haunt me... this is the theatre of witness at its best - provocative and morally ambiguous."
+The play was substantially rewritten and subsequently produced in March 2012, receiving uniformly positive reviews.
+The New York Times called the revised play "genuinely moving" while the History News Network described it as "an eye-opening history lesson."
+The Philadelphia Jewish Voice wrote that the play was "theatre of witness at its best - provocative and morally ambiguous."

 Film

-On April 22, 2019, PBS flagship station WNET filmed a concert reading performance for broadcast on their All Arts channel, at the Center for Jewish History in New York.
-The cast was Ed Asner, Tovah Feldshuh, Liba Vaynberg and Ned Eisenberg.
+On April 22, 2019, PBS flagship station WNET filmed a concert reading performance for broadcast on their All Arts channel at the Center for Jewish History in New York.
+The cast was Asner, Feldshuh, Vaynberg and Eisenberg.

 A film, directed by Ron Kopp and Mr. Mittelman, was made of the National Jewish Theater production.
-That film was broadcast nationally through American Public Television on PBS stations across the country.
+It was broadcast nationally through American Public Television on PBS stations across the country.
 The sponsoring station, WPBT2 in Miami, broadcast the premiere on January 27, 2014.
-In addition, the film was the first American offering on Britain's prestigious Digital Theatre website.
+It was the first American film shown on Britain's Digital Theatre website.

-Ron Kopp also directed "I Will Refuse to Bubble: History and Theater as Defiance," a documentary about the making of "The Soap Myth" that examines the question of who has the right to write history, highlighting the importance of theater in understanding the world's most incomprehensible events.
-Featuring Holocaust survivor Irving Roth and scholars Michael Berenbaum, David Marwell and Bonnie Gurewitsch, it also is distributed online by Digital Theatre.
+Kopp also directed "I Will Refuse to Bubble: History and Theater as Defiance," a documentary about the making of The Soap Myth examining who has the right to write history, highlighting the importance of theater in understanding the world's most incomprehensible events.
+Featuring Holocaust survivor Irving Roth and scholars Michael Berenbaum, David Marwell and Bonnie Gurewitsch, it is also on the Digital Theatre website.